If I was to ask you today, “Is the stock market in an uptrend, downtrend, or a lateral consolidation,” what would you answer?

 Types of Stock Price Timeframes

 By combining the above terms, you could be specific about the market trend.
 For example, you could say the market is in a short-term uptrend, but a long-term downtrend.
 But isn’t that contradictory, the market being in both an uptrend and a downward trend at the same time?

-Not really it makes perfect sense.
+Not really, it makes perfect sense.

-Using Moving Averages to assess the market trend
+Using Moving Averages to Assess the Market Trend

-Setting Up Your Stock Chart
+4 Steps to Set Up Your Stock Chart

 - Add Moving Average 200 – White Dashed Line – this is the moving average of 200 days of price history